 Cooper, H., Charlton, K., Valentine, J. C., & Muhlenbruck, L. (2000).
 Making the most of summer school.
 A meta-analytic and narrative review.
 Monographs of the Society for Research in Child Development, 65 (1, Serial No. 260).

-— Parent of an inquiring new client“Dr. Amy talks about moving children from being externally-driven to internally-driven…and she helps you get there!”
+— Mom of 15 year old client“Dr. Amy talks about moving children from being externally-driven to internally-driven…and she helps you get there!”